melodyyangaws/sql-based-etl/README.md

 ```

-Build Arc docker image and push it to your container registry ECR.
+Build Arc docker image and push it to a container registry ECR.
 The following bash script will help you to prepare the deployment in your AWS account.
 After the execution, check your `deployment/environment.cfg` file, which should contain a correct envirnoment information.
 NOTE: the `arc` ECR repository name is fixed, however, it can be changed.
-If that happens, don't forget correcting all of ECR endpoints in your [example ETL jobs](/source/example).
+If that happens, don't forget correcting all of ECR endpoints in [example ETL jobs](/source/example).

 ```
 bash deployment/pull_and_push_ecr.sh <your_region> <your_account_number> 'arc'